awslabs/ar-go-tools/doc/argot-cli.md

 [Focused mode] `pkg` prints the package of the current function, in focused mode.

 ### Rebuild
 `rebuild` reloads the program using the path to the program currently loaded, reading all source files and recomputing the results of the main analyses that are performed when the tool is first loaded.
-After rebuilding, function summaries are kept but they do not match the new program that has been loaded.
+After rebuilding, function summaries are kept, but they do not match the new program that has been loaded.
 They can be inspected for comparison, but they should be rebuilt if any analysis that consumes them is needed (`summarize` and `buildgraph` should be called again).

 ### Reconfig